-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- What do Sikhs believe and how is this different to Christian beliefs? - Why is the Gurdwara so important to Sikhs? - What are the core beliefs of Sikhism? - Do Sikhs believe in one god or multiple gods? - Who are the Gurus and why are they important?
+- What do Sikhs believe and how is this different to Christian beliefs? - Why is the Gurdwara so important to Sikhs? - What are the core beliefs of Sikhism? - Do Sikhs believe in a god, one god or multiple gods? - Who are the Guru's and why are they important? - How have Sikh followers contributed to society in the local area? - What is equality? - Thinking about the vows taken during the Amrit ceremony, how is this similar to the 10 commandments?